ax.utils

 List[Dataset]

-ax.utils.tutorials.cnn_utils.train(net: Module, train_loader: DataLoader, parameters: Dict[str, float], dtype: dtype, device: device) Module[source]
+ax.utils.tutorials.cnn_utils.train(net: Module, train_loader: DataLoader, parameters: dict[str, float], dtype: dtype, device: device) Module[source]

 Train CNN on provided data set.